Wyoming

 A. Civil rights

-A person convicted of a felony forfeits the right to vote, to serve on a jury, and to hold public office.
-See Wyo.
-Const.
-Art 4, § 5; Wyo.
-Stat.
-Ann. §§ 6-10-106(a).
 The governor “may” restore these rights to a person convicted of a felony under any state or federal law when either “(i) His term of sentence expires; or (ii) He satisfactorily completes a probation period.” § 7-13-105(a).
-In addition, civil rights are restored automatically to non-violent first felony offenders, as follows:
+The gubernatorial restoration process is described below in Part II.

-Vote: For persons convicted of a single “nonviolent felony or nonviolent felonies arising out of the same occurrence or related course of events” after January 1, 2010, voting rights are restored automatically upon completion of sentence; the department of corrections “shall issue” a certificate of restoration of voting rights when “the person has completed all of his sentence, including probation or parole.” § 7-13-105(b)(i).
+Vote: For persons convicted of a single “nonviolent felony or nonviolent felonies arising out of the same occurrence or related course of events” after January 1, 2010, voting rights are restored automatically upon completion of sentence; the department of corrections “shall issue” a certificate of restoration of voting rights when “the person has completed all of his sentence, including probation or parole.” § 7-13-105(b)(1).
 Non-violent first offenders whose sentence was completed prior to January 1, 2010, and those with out-of-state and federal convictions must apply to the department of corrections for a restoration certificate.
 A 5-year eligibility period was repealed effective January 1, 2016.
 See § 7-13-105(b)(iii).

 B. Firearms

 A person convicted of a “violent felony,” or a felony involving attempt to cause bodily injury to a peace officer engaged in lawful performance of official duties, may not possess firearms (including long guns and black powder rifles, Harris v.
 State, 137 P.3d 124 (Wy.
 2006)), unless pardoned.
 See Wyo.
-Stat.
-Ann. §§ 6-8-102, 6-1-104(a)(xii) (defining violent felony).
+Stat. §§ 6-8-102, 6-1-104(a)(xii) (defining violent felony).

 • Adding a subsection (c) to § 6-8-102 making it a misdemeanor for anyone convicted of a nonviolent felony to possess a firearm absent a pardon or gubernatorial rights restoration;